 New students participate in the entire New Student Experience free of any additional charges as the costs associated with the experience are covered by the non-refundable New Student Enrollment fee which is included on the first semester bill.

 What placement assessments are offered?

 There are 3 kinds of online placement assessments: the Math Placement Exam, the Foreign Language Placement Exam, and the Writing Placement Questionnaire.
-Refer to the placement exam page for details on who takes the exams and the questionnaire.
-More information regarding placement exam deadlines will be available in November.
+Refer to the placement assessment page for details on who takes the assessments and the questionnaire.
+Placement assessments are due January 1.

 When is new student advising?

 I am an International Student.
 What do I need to do in addition to registering with New Student Orientation and Transitions?

 International students have several components to complete.
 Be sure to read our information for international students and reference the Admitted International Student page for specific to dos for international students.